JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_components.md

 <link-summary>Migrating deprecated plugin components to the current solutions.</link-summary>

-> When writing new plugins, creating Components should be avoided.
+> When writing new plugins, creating Components must be avoided.
 > Any existing Components should be migrated to services, extensions, or listeners (see below).
 >
 {style="warning" title="Deprecation Notice"}